 https://trentcenter.duke.edu/personnel/krista-haines

-Marjorie Miller, MA - Trent Center for Bioethics, Humanities, and History of Medicine
+Marjorie Miller Mauch, MA - Trent Center for Bioethics, Humanities, and History of Medicine

 https://trentcenter.duke.edu/personnel/marjorie-miller

-The 2023-2024 Trent Center Fellowship in Clinical Ethics will begin with a three-day summer intensive in July focused on the foundations of clinical ethics and ethics consultation.
-Lectures will include the following: history of medical ethics; basics of moral philosophy; the way of medicine – medicine as a moral activity; the patient physician relationship - autonomy and authority; race, culture, and social justice; and an orientation to Duke Hospital’s clinical ethics consultation service.
-Finally, fellows will have the opportunity to participate in a mediation workshop led by Professor Autumn Fiester from the University of Pennsylvania Department of Medical Ethics and Health Policy.
+The 2024-2025 Trent Center Fellowship in Clinical Ethics will begin with a three-day summer intensive in August focused on the foundations of clinical ethics and ethics consultation.
+Lectures will include the following: history of medical ethics; basics of moral philosophy; the practice of medicine as a moral activity; the patient physician relationship - autonomy and authority; race, culture, and social justice; and an orientation to the Duke Hospital Clinical Ethics Consultation Service.

-From August to June, fellows will meet once a week (Tuesday afternoon) for proseminar which covers six broad categories in clinical ethics: end-of-life care, public health and clinical ethics, mental health ethics, surgical and transplant ethics, pediatric and reproductive ethics, and disability ethics/genetics.
+From August to April, fellows will meet weekly for proseminars that cover six broad categories in clinical ethics: end-of-life care, public health and clinical ethics, mental health ethics, surgical and transplant ethics, pediatric and reproductive ethics, and disability ethics/genetics.
 Attention will be given in each block to understanding how race, culture, and social justice are essential to these issues.
-The proseminar will often include guest faculty members with an expertise in that week’s particular subject matter.
+The proseminar will often include guest faculty members with expertise in that week’s particular subject matter.

-Fellows will be active participants/leaders in the Trent Center’s clinical ethics case conference series.
-The case conference is a multi-disciplinary education conference held the first Tuesday evening of every month during the academic year.
+Fellows will be active participants/leaders in the Trent Center’s Clinical Ethics Case Conference Series.
+The case conference is a multi-disciplinary educational conference held monthly from 5:00-6:30pm during the academic year.

-Fellows will participate and be supervised in Duke’s ethics consultation service under the direction of Dr. Krista Haines.
+Fellows will participate and be supervised in the Duke Hospital Clinical Ethics Consultation Service under the direction of Dr. Krista Haines.

 For more information, contact Fellowship Director, Ryan Antiel, MD at ryan.antiel@duke.edu.